Jimmy8881/k2-nozzlecam/Readme.md

 - 5cm - Needs LED's
 - 10cm - Needs LED's
 - 25cm - Needs LED's
-- 5cm with LEDs - Recommended (but not tested) for K2 Plus
+- 5cm with LEDs - Recommended (Needed for my mount) for K2 Plus
-- 10cm with LEDs - Tested for K2 Plus
-- 25cm with LEDs - Too Long for K2 Plus

 ## Camera Options
 - **Nozzle Camera (Glued)**: Not Recommended.
 - **Nozzle Camera (Adjustable)**: Lens focus can be adjusted by rotating the lens.
+(Recommended, used on my mount)
-- **Enclosure Camera (Adjustable)**: Lens focus can be adjusted by rotating the lens, FoV 120°.
+- **Enclosure Camera (Adjustable)**: Lens focus can be adjusted by rotating the lens, FoV 120°. (not tested but I've been told its size is similar to the Nozzle camera so it might be compatible with my mount)

 ## Specifications
 |                         | 4K (Sony IMX258)     	|